-Note: do not use the e-mail address on my cycling jersey, use the one below on this page.
+Note: do not use the e-mail address on my cycling jersey, use the one above on this page.

 I am part of a network of researchers called the Slaton Slatton Slayden Family Project (since 1985).
-My partner Julia O'Hara Mitchel and I have used DNA to show that all Slaton/Slatton family lines do not share a common progenitor.
-There are three "major" (large and traceable) lines : Arthur & Rachel Slayden of VA, another line that also started in VA, with three men (brothers?) who moved to NC > SC.
-There is also the "Northern" line from Mass.
+My wife Julia O'Hara Mitchel Slayton and I have used DNA to show that all Slaton/Slatton family lines do not share a common progenitor.
+There are three "paper" (large and traceable) lines : Arthur & Rachel Slayden of VA, another line from three or four men (brothers?) who moved NCSC.
+There is also the "Northern" line from a Mass.
+Thomas.

-If you are posting TREES showing an ultimate ancestor William Slatton/Sladding marrying Mary RODES, you are promulgating a big old lie.
-No such marriage is found, and the man who supposedly "confirmed" it to the liar who posted it, wrote to me that there was never such a finding.
-The desire to provide an answer sometimes overwhelms judgement, and this blatant fiction has compromised thousands of Ancestry Trees.
+If you are posting TREES showing an ultimate ancestor William Slatton/Sladding marrying Mary RODES, or Arthur Slayden marrying Rachel MUIRFIELD, you are promulgating old lies.
+No wife/marriage is known for William and Rachel is the only name we have for Arthur's spouse.
+The desire to provide answers overwhelmed the judgment of one person (not me) , and this blatant fiction has compromised thousands of Ancestry Trees.

 There are over 30 variants for this surname, so your family member may not be buried under the spelling you expect.

 We have SPOKT.com websites.
-We post all data-type research at RootsWeb WorldConnect databases and use F A G heavily, with the caveats mentioned above and below.
+We posted all data-type research at RootsWeb WorldConnect before it was left broken by Ancestry.com.
+We use to use F A G heavily but do not like the changes there since association with Ancestry.com.
 We cannot connect all of the graves because key ancestors can be conjectured or identified but their burial sites are not known.
 Please do not confuse LINKS and other family material posted on Find A Grave as PROOF of actual research.

 Simply transcribing records from cemetery books, death certificates and stones in order to create thousands of memorials does not constitute a contribution to anything unless the typists are willing to allow genealogical researchers to manage these memorials.
 All of these sources are secondary and notoriously inaccurate.
 There are no prizes for dying with hundreds of thousands of memorials to your "credit," if descendants and researchers cannot correct the MANY errors made in survey books and provide additional helpful notes.
 Anyone can OCR a survey book, but knowing who these people were and why they are where they are (and whether they really ARE there) is the ONLY function F A G can provide for future users, not "grave registration," which is a faulty concept.
 Those of us who go into the graveyards know this.